 This kind of analytical power made this technique an indispensable tool for both qualitative and quantitative applications.
 Over the past two decades, prodigious technological advancements allowed for its use in studying peptides, proteins, carbohydrates, nucleic acids, drugs, and a plethora of other biologically pertinent molecules.

-Principles of Mass Spectrometry
+VIDEO Principles of Mass Spectrometry

 The basic principle of mass spectrometry lies in ionizing chemical compounds in order to generate charged molecules (or fragments) and determine their mass-to-charge ratio.
 Hence even the name “mass spectrometry” is sort of a misnomer, as we are not measuring strictly mass, but already mentioned mass-to-charge ratio (or a property related to it).

 The analysis of data generated by mass spectrometry is a complicated issue specific to the type of experiment used for its production.
 There are general subdivisions of data fundamental for proper understanding; in addition, it is highly important to know if the observed ions are negatively or positively charged.

 Mass spectrometry can be used to measure molecular structure, molar mass, or sample purity.
 As each of these queries necessitates a different experimental approach, suitable definition of the experimental goal is a prerequisite for obtaining and analyzing the data.